-- (f) the following shall not be considered similar assets: - (i) a tangible asset and an intangible asset; - tangible assets in different classes (for example, inventory, manufacturing equipment and automobiles) unless they are considered a single identifiable asset in accordance with the criterion in subparagraph (d); - (iii) identifiable intangible assets in different classes (for example, brand names, licences and intangible assets under development); - (iv) a financial asset and a non-financial asset; - (v) financial assets in different classes (for example, accounts receivable and investments in equity instruments); and - (vi) identifiable assets that are within the same class of asset but have significantly different risk characteristics. - B7C The requirements in paragraph B7B do not modify the guidance on similar assets in IAS 38 Intangible Assets; nor do they modify the meaning of the term 'class' in IAS 16 Property, Plant and Equipment, IAS 38 and IFRS 7 Financial Instruments: Disclosures.
+- (c) a single identifiable asset shall include any asset or group of assets that would be recognised and measured as a single identifiable asset in a business combination; - (d) if a tangible asset is attached to, and cannot be physically removed and used separately from, another tangible asset (or from an underlying asset subject to a lease, as defined in Ind AS 116, Leases), without incurring significant cost, or significant diminution in utility or fair value to either asset (for example, land and buildings), those assets shall be considered a single identifiable asset: - (e) when assessing whether assets are similar, an entity shall consider the nature of each single identifiable asset and the risks associated with managing and creating outputs from the assets (that is, the risk characteristics); - (f) the following shall not be considered similar assets: - (i) a tangible asset and an intangible asset; - (ii) tangible assets in different classes (for example, inventory, manufacturing equipment and automobiles) unless they are considered a single identifiable asset in accordance with the criterion in subparagraph (d); - (iii) identifiable intangible assets in different classes (for example, brand names, licences and intangible assets under development); - (iv) a financial asset and a non-financial asset; - (v) financial assets in different classes (for example, accounts receivable and investments in equity instruments); and - (vi) identifiable assets that are within the same class of asset but have significantly different risk characteristics. - B7C The requirements in paragraph B7B do not modify the guidance on similar assets in Ind AS 38, Intangible Assets; nor do they modify the meaning of the term 'class' in Ind AS 16, Property, Plant and Equipment, Ind AS 38 and Ind AS 107, Financial Instruments: Disclosures.

-Elements of a business
+Elements of a Business

-- B8 Although businesses usually have outputs, outputs are not required for an integrated set of activities and assets to qualify as a business.
+Although businesses usually have outputs, outputs are not required for an integrated set of activities and assets to qualify as a business.
 To be capable of being conducted and managed for the purpose identified in the definition of a business, an integrated set of activities and assets requires two essential elements-inputs and processes applied to those inputs.
 A business need not include all of the inputs or processes that the seller used in operating that business.
 However, to be considered a business, an integrated set of activities and assets must include, at a minimum, an input and a substantive process that together significantly contribute to the ability to create output.
-Paragraphs B12-B12D specify how to assess whether a process is substantive. - B8A If an acquired set of activities and assets has outputs, continuation of revenue does not on its own indicate that both an input and a substantive process have been acquired. - B9 The nature of the elements of a business varies by industry and by the structure of an entity's operations (activities), including the entity's stage of development.
+Paragraphs B12-B12D specify how to assess whether a process is substantive.

+B8A If an acquired set of activities and assets has outputs, continuation of revenue does not on its own indicate that both an input and a substantive process have been acquired.

+B9 25The nature of the elements of a business varies by industry and by the structure of an entity's operations (activities), including the entity's stage of development.
 Established businesses often have many different types of inputs, processes and outputs, whereas new businesses often have few inputs and processes and sometimes only a single output (product).
 Nearly all businesses also have liabilities, but a business need not have liabilities.
-Furthermore, an acquired set of activities and assets that is not a business might have liabilities. - B10 [Deleted]
+Furthermore, an acquired set of activities and assets that is not a business might have liabilities.